 “I always tell students I never regretted making that choice to go into nursing,” he told Health Leaders.
 “It’s been one of the best choices that I’ve made in my life.
 I mean that truly from the heart because you do see that you can make a change in someone’s life every day.”

-Preparing to Advance Your Career with a Duquesne University RN to BSN online degree
+Preparing to Advance Your Career with a Duquesne University MSN online degree

 Duquesne University’s MSN degree program prepares RNs for careers in leadership and to set new standards of care.
 The university’s online MSN and Post-Master’s Certificate degree programs allow nurses to continue their careers and personal lives while earning an advanced education.
 The school offers programs in Family (Individual Across a Life Span) Nurse Practitioner, Forensic Nursing and Nursing Education and Faculty Role.